pablozg/esp32-arduino-lib-builder/README.md

 ./build.sh
 ```
 ### Development builds
-Look in release and download a version.
+Look in release and reference/download a version.
 The day of build is using the commits of this day of IDF / Arduino.

 ### Stable Release
 are based on Arduino Core 2.0.4 and can be used with Platformio for the ESP32, ESP32C3, ESP32S2 and ESP32S3